Healthy Homes Assessment Greenmeadows

 Tenancies signed between 1 July 2019 and 30 June 2021

-• Underfloor and ceiling insulation is a requirement throughout Greenmeadows and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Greenmeadows and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their conformance with the Healthy Homes Standard that apply or will apply to an apartment rental.
+• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be in force during the tenure of the rental property.

-• Private landlords and property managers should make sure their rental properties comply with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords have to ensure their rental properties comply according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes